The Nelson Tasman Region Hospice Operational Trust

-John’s background background is in corporate leadership, having been Managing Director of Fujitsu New Zealand, International Director of Information for the New Zealand Dairy Board and CEO of several Crown Health Enterprises and District Health Boards.
+John’s background is in corporate leadership, having been Managing Director of Fujitsu New Zealand, International Director of Information for the New Zealand Dairy Board and CEO of several Crown Health Enterprises and District Health Boards.
 He has lived in Nelson since 2004 and retired at the end of 2012 after eight years as CEO of Nelson Marlborough DHB.
 He joined the Hospice boards in 2013 and was appointed Chair of the Hospice Operating Trust in 2014.
-John also chairs the Hospice Investment Trust, and is a member of the board of the national association, Hospice New Zealand, as well as other local governance roles.
+John chairs both the Hospice Operating Trust and the Hospice Investment Trust, as well as holding other local governance roles.

 Carol joined the Hospice team as a trustee in 2014.
 Through her work experience she has brought knowledge and skills in human resource management, mental health services, health administration and governance.
+Making a contribution to the community has always been important to her, and she has been involved with and taken a leading role in a number of community organisations over the many years she has lived in this district.
 Carol has a long-held interest in arts and crafts and is currently editor of the magazine of a national arts society.

 Dr Shaun McKenzie-Pollock

-Shaun has been a GP in the Nelson region for almost 30 years, having previously worked at Nelson Hospital.
-He has been on the Board for a couple of years and hopes to be able to assist with the new Hospice project, having been involved in the building of several health facilities around Nelson/Richmond.
-His motivation for involvement with Nelson Tasman Hospice relates to the long-standing help it has given his patients and their families during a difficult phase of life.
+Shaun has been a GP in the Nelson region for over 30 years, having previously worked at Nelson Hospital.
+He has been on the Board for 7 years.
+He is involved in several health facilities around Nelson/Richmond.
+His involvement with Nelson Tasman Hospice is motivated by the assistance it gives to his patients and their families during a difficult phase of life.